VannessaMasterman/csci430_drawing_program/README.md

 8. In `mouseMoved` check if `preview` is non-null, then try to get the last command from the undoManager.
 If it is type `PreviewLineCommand` then call `undoManager.undo()`.
     * Set the `preview` line point to be the event point as well as the `lineCommand` point.
 Have the undoManager begin and end the preview command.
 9. Edit the `LineCommand` class so that the `pointCount` variable isn't incremented in the `if` branch but rather is assigned constant values.

+## Triangle Drawing

+1. Essentially copied the Line drawing system.
+2. Added a method to `UIContext` called `drawLineSegments(Point[], boolean)` which draws connected line segments, with a boolean flag to close the loop or not.
+This method will skip any `Point`s which are null and still connect the rest.
+This method allows for the drawing of n-gons as well as several connected line segments.
+The method allows for this system to easily be expanded on with more drawing options.

+## Rotating Objects

+1. Modified the `Item` class to get a list of Points the object holds.
+2. Created a `RotateCommand` which gets the selected items, the gets the list of points from the object, then applies the rotation on each individual point, rotating about the center of all points.
+The `RotateCommand` class has a `Direction` enum for determining which direction (`LEFT` or `RIGHT`) should be applied.
+The undo of the command simply flips the direction.
+3. Created the `RotateButton` which applies the `RotateCommand` with a defined `Direction`
+4. Modified the `View` to include two buttons called "Rotate Left" and "Rotate Right" depending on which direction was assigned in the constructor.

+# Review

+## SOLID

+The base code provided was very well constructed but many elements did fail the Open-Close principle.
+Several core classes needed to be modified to create necessary processes.
+Hopefully the modifications I made will enable future extensions without modifying the actual implementation.
+Possible extensions could include n-gon drawing and vertex modifying

+## MVC

+The MVC architecture is very useful for applications of this sort.
+The ability to create an Undo/Redo system is also very appealing.
+I especially appreciate how the model can be kept in a permanently serializable state so saving the state of the program is trivial.
+Learning how to construct software using this architecture from the ground up is probably my next step in learning this architecture.